Phantas0s/alexandria-library/README.md

 1. Inspire anybody who try to learn and capture knowledge.
 2. Share the content I find interesting, for you to read the original source.
 My mindmaps can give you an idea of the source.

+## Questions?
+Feedback?

+I love questions!
+I love feedback!
+Don't hesitate to [contact me](https://thevaluable.dev/page/about/).

 ## Contribution

 I won't accept any contribution concerning the content or the organization of my mindmaps.

-However, if you have any suggestion to capture or retain knowledge, or if you see any spelling mistakes (there are many!), feel free to open a pull request.
+However, if you have any suggestion to capture or retain knowledge, or if you see any spelling mistakes, feel free to open a pull request.

 ## Licence